F-Stack/f-stack/README.md

 # F-Stack
 Since the F-Stack project involves a large number of third party code, there are many open source licenses, copyrights need to be reviewed.
-So, the project is closed temporarily, and when this work is completed, we will reopen the project in about April 24th.
+So, the project is closed temporarily, and when this work is completed, we will reopen the project before April 24th.